 Introduction to Databases and Applications

 Database concepts, data models, relational databases, query language SQL, simple database programming.
 Design and develop databases for various applications using database management systems.
-Prerequisites: CPS 181 or ITC 111.
+Prerequisite: CPS 181 or CPS 285.

 Information Technology Administration